-Ensuring robot safety can oftentimes be challenging; user-defined constraints can miss edge cases, learned policies can become unsafe even when trained from safe demonstrations, and safety can be subjective.
-Therefore, we propose to learn about robot safety by showing policy trajectories to a user who flags unsafe behavior.
-Using this binary feedback, we leverage the statistical method of conformal prediction to identify a region of states, potentially in learned latent space, probabilistically guaranteed to contain a user-specified fraction of future policy errors.
+Ensuring robot safety can be challenging; user-defined constraints can miss edge cases, policies can become unsafe even when trained from safe data, and safety can be subjective.
+Thus, we learn about robot safety by showing policy trajectories to a human who flags unsafe behavior.
+From this binary feedback, we use the statistical method of conformal prediction to identify a region of states, potentially in learned latent space, guaranteed to contain a user-specified fraction of future policy errors.
 Our method is sample-efficient, as it builds on nearest neighbor classification and avoids withholding data as is common with conformal prediction.
-By alerting if reaching the suspected unsafe region, we obtain a warning system with a guaranteed miss rate.
-We show in our experiments that from human video labeling of quadcopter trajectories, our warning system can preemptively detect when a visuomotor policy will fail to steer through a designated gate.
-Lastly, we present an approach for policy improvement by avoiding the suspected unsafe region.
-We verify its performance in experimental testing with 30 quadcopter flights across 6 navigation tasks; using human feedback we improve safety for a model predictive controller.
+By alerting if the robot reaches the suspected unsafe region, we obtain a warning system that mimics the human's safety preferences with guaranteed miss rate.
+From video labeling, our system can detect when a quadcopter visuomotor policy will fail to steer through a designated gate.
+We present an approach for policy improvement by avoiding the suspected unsafe region.
+With it we improve a model predictive controller's safety, as shown in experimental testing with 30 quadcopter flights across 6 navigation tasks.

 We construct unsafe sets using conformal prediction from either using only the unsafe data (balls, left) or from using both safe and unsafe data (polyhedra, right).